jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) an approved unit trust referred to in clause 2 of the Income Tax Act (Exempt Unit Trusts) Order 1990.
 Trustee and beneficiary and settlor and beneficiary tests: charitable organisation (2) Sections YB 6(1) and YB 9(1) do not apply to a trustee and a beneficiary or a settlor and a beneficiary if the beneficiary is a charitable organisation.
+Securitisation trusts
+(3) A person that is a party to a financial arrangement with a securitisation trust and is also a beneficiary of a trust (the security trust) established for the main purpose of securing to the security trust’s beneficiaries rights and obligations in relation to the securitisation trust is not associated with the securitisation trust if, but for this subsection, the person and the securitisation trust are associated due to 1 or more of the following reasons:
+  (a) the person is a settlor of the securitisation trust or of the security trust, because the person is a party to the financial arrangement:
+  (b) the person has the power of appointment or removal for trustees of the securitisation trust or for trustees of the security trust, because the person is a party to the financial arrangement.

 ### YB 16B Limited partnerships treated as companies
 Notwithstanding anything else in this subpart, a limited partnership is treated as a company for the purposes of the tests of association in sections YB 2, YB 3, and YB 12(2), (3), and (4) and for section YC 4 (Look-through rule for corporate shareholders) if—